 Advanced reservation tours only

 Vasco Caves Regional Preserve exists because of the combined efforts of the East Bay Regional Park District and the Contra Costa Water District.
 The property was jointly acquired by both agencies and is operated by the Park District in agreement with CCWD.
 All access is by advance reservation guided tours only.
 The Preserve is not open to general public access in order to protect the Reserve's unique resources.
-The guided tours stage from Round Valley Regional Preserve in Brentwood or Brushy Peak Regional Preserve in Livermore aboard District-provided bus transportation.
+These guided tours, which are offered on select dates in fall, winter, and spring, stage from Round Valley Regional Preserve in Brentwood or Brushy Peak Regional Preserve in Livermore aboard District-provided bus transportation.
 There is a fee.
-For tour information and reservations, please call 1-888-EBPARKS or 1-888-327-2757, press option 2, then 3.
+For tour information and reservations, please call 1-888-EBPARKS or 1-888-327-2757, press option 2 or go to the Registration Page and search for keyword "Vasco".

 Vasco Caves Regional Preserve is home to a stunning and unique combination of resources.
 Spectacular rock outcrops break suddenly from the rolling eastern foothills of Mount Diablo, providing magnificent scenery for hikers and geologists alike.
 Though ancient, the Preserve's resources are extraordinarily fragile, and exist today because of the land's isolation and past efforts to keep it secret.